colbybrooks/Counterfeit-Bills-Detection-ML-Visualization/README.md

 # Counterfeit-Bills-Detection-ML

 Given data set that provides 4 features per bill and whether the bill was genuine or counterfeit.
-Using Machine Learning algorithms and the measurements provided, I built a predictor to determine whether a bill is genuine or counterfeit from these features.
+Using Machine Learning algorithms and the measurements provided, I built a predictor to determine whether a bill is genuine or counterfeit in .
+In addition, a descriptive statistical analysis and visualization techniques for the data set is shown in .
-* Best Prediction was K-Nearest Neighbor with  `Accuracy 100%` & `Combined Accuracy 99.93%`

-Using several machine learning algorithms over a dataset involving Banknote Authentication.
-Algorithms include Perceptron, Logistic Regression, Support Vector Machine, Decision Tree Learning, Random Forest, and K-Nearest Neighbor with a Accuracy Table for each algorithm.
-In addition, a descriptive statistical analysis, and a Pairplot & Cross Covariance Matrix are created for visualization are ran over the dataset in another file.
+## Algorithms
+- Perceptron
+- Logistic Regression
+- Support Vector Machine
+- Decision Tree Learning
+- Random Forest
+- K-Nearest Neighbor

+## Visualization
+- Pair Plot
+- Cross Covariance

 ## Requirements
 - Python 3